Queen Elizabeth II Becomes Second-Longest Reigning Monarch In The World

 She had officially reached 70 years of rule on 6 February, with the extended bank holiday weekend chosen for the Jubilee events.

-If the Queen is still reigning in May 2024 she would take the title of the longest reigning monarch of a sovereign state.
+If the Queen were still reigning in May 2024, she would take the title of the longest-reigning monarch of a sovereign state.

 Louis XIV’s reign of 72 years and 110 days was from 1643 to 1715.
 But he only started to rule personally in his 20s, in 1661.